artefactual/archivematica-docs/admin-manual/installation/installation.rst

       sudo service elasticsearch stop
       sudo update-rc.d elasticsearch disable

-   If you are using Ubuntu 16.04 or CentOS/Redhat, run the following commands.
+   If you are using Ubuntu 16.04 or CentOS/Red Hat, run the following commands.

    .. code:: bash